Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/content-based-recommendations.md

 }
 </code></pre>

-This is described in more detail in the [Advanced recommendation parameter](/recommend-pub-docs/v2_0_0-docs/advanced-recommendation-parameters/) section
+Advanced parameters are described in more detail in the [Advanced recommendation parameter](/recommend-pub-docs/v2_0_0-docs/advanced-recommendation-parameters/) section

 ## Retrieving articles based on content similarity to a non-indexed article